Style polygon layers

 8. Click Done to apply the settings and return to the previous pane.

-4. For Labels, see Apply labels.
+3. For Labels, see Apply labels in a scene.

 3D Extrusion